masukomi/private_comments/IMPLEMENTATION.md

 The name of each JSON file is creating by generating the SHA-256 hash of the file_path_hash, the treeish, and the line_number.

-Here's an example filesystem from a Private Comments installation with one project that has two comments.
+Here's an example filesystem from a Private Comments installation with two projects that have two comments each.

 NOTE: This file naming convention needs to be changed.
 The current version forces the tool to "grep" the whole project to find comments that match the requested treeishes.